 August 1st – August 7th is World Breastfeeding Week 2023, and the theme for this year is making a difference to working parents.
 So, what better time for employers to stop and consider, are you doing enough to support mothers returning to work?

 Chances are, at some point, you’ll have an employee who, upon their return to work following maternity leave, will need to express milk.
-To help guide you here’s some handy advice for employers on how to navigate their legal obligations and meet HSE recommendations.
+To help guide you here’s some handy advice for employers on how to navigate accommodating new mums who may be breastfeeding in the workplace.